¼ cup (30 g) seasoned breadcrumbs (or plain breadcrumbs plus 2 tsp Italian seasoning)

 Instructions

-In a pot, simmer chicken, garlic, halved onion, oregano, salt, broth, and water for 30 minutes.
+In a pot, simmer chicken, garlic, halved onion, oregano, salt, broth, and water for 30-45 minutes or until fork tender.
 Remove chicken and onions; strain broth.

 Heat oil in the pot.
 Sauté diced onion until golden, 4–5 minutes.
 Add strained broth and reduce by half.

 Blend poached onions, chipotle peppers, and tomatoes until smooth.
-Add to pot and simmer 15 minutes.
+Add to pot and pring to a simmer.
+Reduce for about 15-20 minutes or until the sauce has thickened to your liking.

 Shred chicken and return to pot.
-Simmer 10–15 minutes.
+Simmer 10–15 minutes to warm it through and allow the flavors to meld.

 Notes